-Pre-dating his MLB career, Chipper appeared in the flagship baseball sets two years before he would debut in the majors and four years before he would become a full-time starter, making it somewhat confusing for fans as to which would be considered his proper rookie cards.
+Pre-dating his MLB career, Chipper appeared in the flagship baseball set two years before he would debut in the majors and four years before he would become a full-time starter, making it somewhat confusing for fans as to which would be considered his proper rookie cards.
 Collectors have certainly put a premium on his initial draft cards from 1991 and you'll find several of those cards covered below.

-Chipper Jones arrived in professional baseball just at the peak of the overproduction era, making many of his pre-rookie and rookie cards very available to collectors on any budget.
+Chipper Jones arrived in professional baseball right at the peak of the overproduction era, making many of his pre-rookie and rookie cards very available to collectors on any budget.
 In placing the cards on this list, card value and popularity with collectors were the main factors.

 Top 10 Chipper Jones Baseball Cards